unt-libraries/untl-metadata-documentation/docs/guides/photos.rst

    **Do you have additional information about the item that would be important for administrators or curators?**  For example:

    -    notes about information discrepancies or research related to the item
-   -    archival information about the photo's accession, preservation, location, etc.
+   -    archival information about the photo's accession, preservation, physical location, etc.

 +-----------------------------------------------------------+-----------------------------------------------------------+